DtxdF/AppJail.docs/docs/networking/virtual-networks/ip-address-conflicts.md

 !!! warning

-    The problems described here are when using `appjail jail` to create a jail using the installation methods described in previous sections, but don't worry when using `appjail quick` because this command forcibly reserves an IP address.
+    The problems described here are when using `appjail-jail(1)` to create a jail using the installation methods described in previous sections, but don't worry when using `appjail-quick(1)` because this command forcibly reserves an IP address.

 ```sh
 appjail quick origin \